AP exclusive: Tom Steyer’s aide offered money for endorsements of presidential bid

 It's unclear whether Murphy could face a similar legal complaint, but the issue could revive scrutiny of how Steyer is deploying his financial resources.
 The billionaire businessman built his fortune in banking and investment management before turning to politics, and though he's never held public office he invested tens of millions of dollars in political activism and electoral politics before launching his presidential bid this year.
 Prior to his presidential run, Steyer's most recent focus was a multi-million-dollar, pro-impeachment campaign, and as the U.S. House takes up the issue, he's argued he's put it on the national agenda.

 Steyer has largely self-funded his presidential campaign, spending $47.6 million of his own money in the first three months since launching his bid, much of that on online fundraising and advertising.
-Steyer qualified for the November debate, but he remains at the back of the pack in early-state and national polls.
+Steyer has qualified for the November debate, but he remains at the back of the pack in early-state and national polls.

 Associated Press writer Brian Slodysko in Washington contributed to this report.